UniversalDependencies/docs/_en-overview/specific-syntax.md

 ### The nominal domain: nominal and prepositional phrases

 Nominal and prepositional phrases are uniformly organized around their nominal lexical head in UD.
-In addition to their argument roles, labeled `nsubj`, `nsubjpass`, `dobj` and `iobj`, nominal phrases can have roles as noncore dependents.
+In addition to their argument roles, labeled `nsubj`, `nsubjpass`, `obj` and `iobj`, nominal phrases can have roles as noncore dependents.
 In these roles, they are labeled `nmod` (and subtypes).
 Commonly, noncore dependents are realized as prepositional phrases.

 #### Prepositions